miguelcobain/IP.API/README.md

         - Link parsing
         - Id parsing
         - Decision of wether we've requested a Collection or a Model
-        - Mapping of link rel's to HTTP operations
+        - Mapping of link rel's to CRUD operations (in order to properly use the Sync module)
         - More to come...

 Ideally, this library should be generic and not tied to Instant Places but to HATEOAS-enabled REST API's in general.
 It's still in an embrionary state, but this is the ultimate goal. :)